-- a) Freehold land and assets in the course of construction are not depreciated. - b) Buildings, installations, and fittings are depreciated on their current value over the estimated remaining life of the asset as advised by the appointed valuer.
-The actual remaining lives of the building elements are assessed in the context of the maximum useful lives for building elements. - c) Equipment is depreciated over the estimated life of the asset.
+- a) Freehold land and assets under construction are not depreciated. - b) Buildings, installations, and fittings are depreciated on their current value over the estimated remaining life of the asset as advised by the appointed valuer.
+They are assessed in the context of the maximum useful lives for building elements. - c) Equipment is depreciated over the estimated life of the asset.